beiwphillips/uncertain_topology/README.md

 ![Certified Works on my Machine](https://blog.codinghorror.com/content/images/uploads/2007/03/6a0120a85dcdae970b0128776ff992970c-pi.png)

 This code is more a proof-of-concept rather than production-ready software.
 There is an underlying package `utpy` that attempts to bundle up some of the concepts into a reusable library, but even this lacks documentation, testing, and does not adhere to best practices.
-I am happy to answer quetions and work with someone who wants to maintain this project, but I do not have the time or ambition to maintain this project.
+I am happy to answer quetions and work with someone who wants to maintain this project, but I do not have the time or ambition to lead this project.
 Happy Coding!